Uniform MCP server

 New component created.

-Follow these best practices to achieve reliable, high-quality results when working with the MCP Server:
+Follow these best practices to achieve reliable, high-quality results when working with the MCP server:

 By default, LLM's knowledge of Uniform will be limited to what was indexed by LLM using the public internet and subject to the cutoff date.
 It is highly recommended that you feed uniform-specific AI rules into your LLM context to enhance your prompting with the latest knowledge of Uniform.